blockhead123/JotForm-Knob/README.md

 JotForm Knob
 ============

-Creation of a Knob Solution for JotForms
+Creation of a Knob Solution for JotForms Widget